motin/Bear-Markdown-Export/README.md

 ## Markdown export and sync of Bear notes

-*Version 1.3.15, 2018-10-30 at 16:01 IST*
+*Version 1.3.15, 2018-10-30 at 20:30 IST*

+*Updaded 2018-10-30:*
-*Updaded 2018-10-30 with newer rsync from Carbon Copy Cloner to preserve file-creation-time.*
+- *Use newer rsync from Carbon Copy Cloner to preserve file-creation-time.*
+- *Fixed escaping of spaces in image names from iPhone camera taken directly in Bear.*

+*Updaded 2018-10-17:*
-*Updaded 2018-10-17 with new Bear path: 'Library/Group Containers/9K33E3U3T4.net.shinyfrog.bear/Application Data'*
+- *new Bear path: 'Library/Group Containers/9K33E3U3T4.net.shinyfrog.bear/Application Data'*

 Python script for export and roundtrip sync of Bear's notes to OneDrive, Dropbox, etc. and edit online with [StackEdit](https://stackedit.io/app), or use a markdown editor like *Typora* on Windows or a suitable app on Android.
 Remote edits and new notes get synced back into Bear with this script.